raphaelbastide/twab/README.md

 ## Install

 It is written with a couple of lines of PHP, just drop it on your server and edit config-example.php.
-Once you have changed the `username`, `userpass` and `userurl`, rename config-example.php to config.php.
+Once you have changed the `userName`, `userPass` and `userUrl`, rename config-example.php to config.php.

 To write a new message, open `/write.html` in a browser.